 Certificate of Veterinary Inspection:

 Required.
 Must be completed by a licensed and accredited veterinarian within the thirty (30) days immediately prior to the animal entering Indiana.

 But, a certificate of veterinary inspection is not required for animals that are consigned for immediate slaughter or that are delivered directly to a slaughter establishment.

 Sheep that are infected with or that originate from a flock that is currently infected with scrapie may not enter Indiana unless the animal is delivered directly for immediate slaughter.

-Official individual animal identification required for sexually intact sheep of any age and wethers over 18 months of age.
-Individual animal identification required for wethers less than 18 months of age.
+Official individual animal identification is required for sexually intact sheep of any age and wethers over 18 months of age.
+Individual animal identification is required for wethers less than 18 months of age.

 For federal requirements refer to Indiana Advisory on Federal ID Program